-Buyer’s Homebuyer’s Guide Finding a Home in the Branson area
+Branson Homebuyer’s Guide to Finding a Home in the Branson area

-This Buyer’s Guide is personally written as your ‘reference guide’ to Buying a New Home in Branson.
+This Branson Homebuyer’s Buyer’s Guide is personally written as your ‘reference guide’ to Buying a New Home in Branson.
 Let’s start with a few questions you should ask yourself:

 - Are you considering a retirement home?
 A single story home with low maintenance might be a prime consideration.